-In column B, enter the amount included in column A in the proportion that the total Idaho income bears to the total income from all sources by completing the worksheet provided on page 30 of the instructions.
+In column B, enter the amount included in column A in the proportion that the total Idaho income bears to the total income from all sources by completing the worksheet below.

 Column B: Enter the amount included in Column A in the proportion that total Idaho income bears to total income from all sources.
 Complete the following worksheet.